aumouvantsillage/guillaume.baierouge.fr/src/2020-01-12-home-made-midi-keyboard.md

 it proved to be reasonably easy and effective to use.

 Now, obviously, this keyboard is useless without the proper embedded software.
-The next article will demonstrate that midi@3:14 performs great when programmed as a MIDI keyboard.
+The next post will demonstrate that midi@3:14 performs great when programmed as a MIDI keyboard.

 References